 - Lemon Added as the last thing just before serving for a touch of tanginess, freshness, and much needed with any protein, seafood, in particular, acidity.

 - Seasonings.
 A combination of salt, pepper, nutmeg, garlic, to give the dish the ultimate to die for flavours.
 Thyme is also nice to add if you like.
+Do not forget the nutmeg!
+This makes a true difference.

 How to make Salmon wellington